-The MePDCL has proposed tariff of metered Kutir Jyoti consumers at Rs.
-3.65 per unit for monthly consumption within 0-30 units.
-They have also proposed that if the monthly consumption in any month exceeds the limits of 30 units then their excess consumption over and above 30 units shall be done on the Tariff as prescribed for normal domestic consumers.
+The Petitioner has not proposed any tariff of Kutir Jyoti consumers.
 The Commission has allowed Rs.
-3.65per unit for BPL metered category up to consumption of 30 units.
-In case, they consumes more than 30 Units then the billing of excess units shall be done on the Tariff prescribed for normal domestic consumers at appropriate slab rates.
+4.57 per unit for BPL metered category up to consumption of 30 units.
+In case, they consume more than 30 Units then the billing of excess units shall be done on the Tariff prescribed for normal domestic consumers at appropriate slab rates.